Commissioning multidisciplinary teams into general practice

 Multidisciplinary care teams are increasingly demonstrating their ability to support busy GPs and increase patient access to affordable and coordinated primary care.

-In response to the Strengthening Medicare Taskforce Report, the Department is directing 2023-24 Budget investment through Primary Health Networks (PHNs) to improve access to affordable multidisciplinary team (MDT) care in general practice where it is most needed.
+In response to the Strengthening Medicare Taskforce Report, the Australian Government Department of Health, Disability and Ageing directed 2023-24 Budget investment through Primary Health Networks (PHNs) to improve access to affordable multidisciplinary team (MDT) care in general practice where it is most needed.

 The Department is prioritising this investment towards small and solo general practices (with <5 GP FTE) located in the following under-served or financially disadvantaged areas: